bytecode-mike/docker-b00t/README.md

     }

 It builds and tags with the tag _latest_ a Docker image based on the underlying project.
 This task is similar with the _buildDocker_ task above defined, the only difference is that the tag name is in this case _latest_.
-If this task runs you will be able to see two different tags for your image (same image id but different tags), a _1.0_ (the actual project version) and a _latest_ tag.
+If this task runs you will be able to see two different tags for your image (same image id but different tags), a _0.0.1-SNAPSHOT_ (the actual project version) and a _latest_ tag.
 The _latest_ tag is a Docker convention, it is assigned to the image that corresponds to the latest project (image) version.
 The _latest_ tag is a Docker convention, if you try to run/pull an image without to specify the version information then the image tagged with _latest_ will be chosen.

-##### _pushDocker_ task
+##### _pushDocImage_ task

     task pushDocker(type: DockerPushImage ) {
         dependsOn tagDocker